DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_progressdefault_config.md

 # progressDefault

-@short: defines whether the progress bar must be shown in a cell in the absence of the component/HTML content in the cell
+@short: Optional.
+Defines whether the progress bar must be shown in a cell in the absence of the component/HTML content in the cell
 @descr:

 A progress bar is a visual component which informs users that the content is loading or updating<br>